amirjamil90/Locat/README.md

 I am not getting the exact search results for the coordinates ...
 So incase u dont get the coordinates .. please try to manually get the coordinates and place in  code for kml file to be generated.

+Next things to do :

+1. Create a shape file(.shp and dbf) from KML.
+2. Try to make a line with the coordinates.